Egmanton: Egmanton Church – 'Our Lady of Egmanton Church'

 Egmanton church is best known for the Shrine of Our Lady of Egmanton contained within the church itself.
-A pilgrimage takes place to commemorate the shrine.
+A pilgrimage takes place throughout the year to commemorate the shrine.

-More information on Egmanton Church

 Egmanton Castle

 Egmanton Castle consists of the remains of a Motte and Bailey style castle.
 It is commonly known as Gaddick Hill.

 Medieval fish ponds

-To the west of the village off Kirton road are some earthworks which are the remains of medieval fish ponds, now dry.
-The following links provide more information on the importance of fish ponds to people in the Middle Ages.
+To the west of the village off Kirton road are some earthworks which are the remains of medieval fish ponds, now dry, which were important to people in the Middle Ages.